gm3dmo/gm3dmo/avoid-getting-rate-limited.md

 ## Understand the rate limit headers returned by GitHub

 GitHub's API layer serves astounding numbers of requests per day.
-To do this and keep a free offering for everybody using GitHub we rely on the [rate-limit](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).
+To do this and keep a free offering for everybody using GitHub a [rate-limit](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28) is enforced.
 Github's API has a generous free offering of 5k requests per hour for authenticated users and even unauthenticated users can interact with the API at a rate of 60 requests per hour.

-To keep this explanation simple we start by using the [Zen of Github](https://docs.github.com/en/rest/meta/meta?apiVersion=2022-11-28#get-the-zen-of-github) api endpoint to get a random sentence from the [Zen of GitHub](https://ben.balter.com/2015/08/12/the-zen-of-github/)
+To keep this explanation simple we use the [Zen of Github](https://docs.github.com/en/rest/meta/meta?apiVersion=2022-11-28#get-the-zen-of-github) api endpoint to get a random sentence from the [Zen of GitHub](https://ben.balter.com/2015/08/12/the-zen-of-github/)

 ```
 curl https://api.github.com/zen
 ```

 and the response:

 ```
 Approachable is better than simple.
 ```